ArnaudDarre/pallote-docs/docs/utilities/responsive.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-import { Card, CardContent, Display } from "pallote-react"
+import { Color, Display, Text } from "pallote-react"

-# Responsive
+# Display

 This utility allows to show or hide elements depending on certain conditions.